cmshanahan/nhl-contract-predictions/README.md

 * Overall RMSE for Gradient Boost is: $899509.64

 Overall, this doesn't seem to improve the model score all that much, but when I break it down to individual cluster RMSE, all but 2 of the clusters have noticeably improved scores.
 It's only one cluster each of forwards and defense that scores a lot of points.
 So I can predict relatively well for the majority of players, it's just not the interesting set of players.

+# Day 7
+Took yesterday to smooth out my pipeline more than keep pushing on with modeling.
+It was good to go back and remind myself how this data got to where it was.
+Today I fiddled with clustering a little bit, and ran my models on all features instead of just the features I clustered on.